0xProject/0x-monorepo/packages/subproviders/README.md

 });
 ```

-##### Testing Subprovider + Ledger integration

-To run our integration tests you need a ledger configured with our development mnemonic seed.
-Our development mnemonic is `concert load couple harbor equip island argue ramp clarify fence smart topic`.
-Configure your ledger and run the integration tests.
-We assume a derivation path of `m/44'/60'/0'/0` and this is configured in the tests.
-With this setup and derivation path, your first account should be `0x5409ed021d9299bf6814279a6a1411a7e866a631`, exactly like TestRPC.

 #### Redundant RPC subprovider

 A subprovider which attempts to send an RPC call to a list of RPC endpoints sequentially, until one of them returns a successful response.